piusmwilson/piusmwilson/README.md

 ## About

-An I’m an lnformation Technology (IT) Engineer with 8+ years of business Information Technology experience, and a sound, adaptive technical background built on solid work ethics and personal discipline.
+An I’m an lnformation Technology (IT) Engineer with 8+ years of business Information Technology experience and a sound, adaptive technical background built on solid work ethics and personal discipline.

 I’m big on Technology-Related Business Solutions, Process Improvements, Storytelling, Professional growth, and Productive conversations in areas of Community Outreach, Books and the Business of Sports.